Jako/TwoFactorX/core/components/twofactorx/docs/readme.md

 ## Usage

-Install via package manager and enable the system setting twofactorx.enable_2fa.
-After that, you have to verify the TOTP secret for the manager user.
+Install via package manager.
+When the system setting enable_2fa is enabled, a manager user has to verify the TOTP secret.
+Otherwise, the authenticator secret verify window is displayed with each manager load.
 When it is verified, the manager user has to use the TOTP key to login into the manager.
+The TOTP authentication can be disabled on manager user base.

 ## Documentation